ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

-This document details the registration demo in detail.
-The other 3 available demos can be found at [the DemoComplete.md document](https://github.com/ActiveBrainAtlas/MouseBrainAtlas_dev/blob/master/doc/DemoComplete.md).
+# Demos

-## Demo of MouseBrainAtlas registration
+This demo suite shows how to align a subject brain (DEMO999) with the atlas (atlasV7).

-The following has been tested on Linux Ubuntu 16.04 and might not work on other operating systems.
+Each demo shows one of the essential tasks of the pipeline:

-This demo assumes a subject brain (DEMO999) is roughly globally aligned with the atlas (atlasV7).
+- extract features using a convolutional neural network
-It shows how one can:
+- generate probability maps
 - register 12N (hypoglossal nucleus) individually.
 - register 3N_R (occulomotor, right) and 4N_R (trochlear, right) as a group.
 - visualize the aligned atlas overlaid on original images